PrototypeZone/ceng317/hardware/lasercutting/README.md

 3. Auto match the layers.
 4. Print the brd to pdf.
 (All or just Edge.Cuts and F.Adhesive?)
 5. Import the pdf into CorelDraw.
-6. Right click and choose Oreder->Send to back of page.
+6. Right click and choose Order->Send to back of page.